dannen/ponzu3/README.md

 ```
 cd ponzu3
 mkdir rpms
-[pick your OS release and rename the files]
+# pick your OS release and rename the files, e.g. centos7 and kernel version 3.10.0-957.38.3
 cp Dockerfile.el7 Dockerfile
 cp build-volatility.el7.sh build-volatility.sh
 docker build -t ponzu .
+# make sure you use the full path to your rpm target, not ./rpms/:/rpms/
 docker run -v /YourPath/rpms/:/rpms/ ponzu 3.10.0-957.38.3
 ```
   * if you prefer, you can do 'docker build -t ponzu:el7 .' to create specific os versions of the ponzu container.